+Both women and men have infertility issues.
 According to a survey, it is shown that not only men but women are also equally responsible for infertility that can be seen in a couple.
-In 40-50 percent cases, a couple faces pregnancy failures because of the female partner, and men are 30 percent responsible for it.
-In the rest of the cases, both the couples are equally responsible for infertility.
+In 40-50 per cent of cases, a couple faces pregnancy failures because of the female partner, and men are 30 per cent responsible for it.
+In the rest of the cases, both couples are equally responsible for infertility.

 Many infertility issues can be present in a single body, which makes it more critical to evaluate and diagnose sexual dysfunction.
 It is advised to visit the best sexologist in Jaipur.

-Dr. Chirag Bhandari is a sexologist/andrologist in India who evaluates and treats sexual dysfunctions in males after careful and proper diagnosis of the problem.
+Dr. Chirag Bhandari evaluates and treats sexual dysfunctions in males after a careful and proper diagnosis of the problem.
 Many doctors prescribe several tests to determine the cause of male infertility, but in several cases, the reason is unidentified.

 We suggest two primary Male Infertility tests can be tested by the following methods: